src-d/okrs/README.md

 ### Gitbase research [DR]

 - [ ] Support updates in backing data (indexes, etc)
-- [ ] Usage of persistent caches for UAST and others
+- [ ] Speed getting UAST, possibly with the usage of persistent caches for UAST and others

 ### Launch gitbase-spark-connector [DR]